 Mega Delhi heist: Two arrested by Chhattisgarh Police

-Two of the accused have been identified as Lokesh Srivas and Shiva Chandravanshi and currently, a team from the Delhi Police is in Chhattisgarh.

-Police have also recovered around 18.5 kg of gold and diamond ornaments that were stolen from Umang Jewellery store in southeast Delhi's Jangpura area, while Rs 12 lakh has also been retrieved.
+Police have recovered around 18.5 kg of gold and diamond ornaments that were stolen from Umrao Jewellery store in southeast Delhi's Jangpura area, while Rs 12 lakh has also been retrieved.

-Sources told IANS that the meticulous execution of the robbery hints at the involvement of a ''specialised gang'' and this information was shared by Delhi Police with its counterpart in Chhattisgarh.

 Consequently, the Bilaspur district saw a collaborative effort between the anti-crime and cyber unit and the local Civil Lines police station, during an operation focused on a string of thefts in Bilaspur city.